5 Definitions of qualifiers

 Ortsteinic (os)

-(from Old Saxonian arut, hard): having a spodic horizon that has a subhorizon that is cemented (‘ortstein’) with a cementation class of at least moderately cemented in ≥ 50% of its horizontal extension and that does not meet the set of diagnostic criteria of the Placic qualifier (in Podzols only).
+(from Old Saxonian arut, hard): having a spodic horizon that has a subhorizon that is cemented (‘ortstein’) with a cementation class of at least weakly cemented in ≥ 50% of its horizontal extension and that does not meet the set of diagnostic criteria of the Placic qualifier (in Podzols only).

 Oxyaquic (oa)